Narender14/Network-Project/README.md

 ![ScreenShot](https://raw.github.com/Narender14/Network-Project/master/complete.jpg)

-Contribution :
+Future Work/Contribution :
 ---------------

+Currently we are searching file only on the basis of URL we can improve our search by searching file on the basis of URL, File size and File name in database.

+We have to deal with the issue of when and which file to delete for that we can check the left memory space in server if it is less than some particular value then we can delete some file.

-Currently it has only suppport 5 semester.
-It can be extended further.
-Any idea, bug report or patch is welcome.
+Any further idea, bug report or patch is welcome.

     Simply fork the repo and clone it to your local machine and start contributing.